charlesreid1/charlesreid1.github.io/pelican/content/rosalind-04-recursion-part2.md

-A surprisingly large variety of problems in combinatorics can be transformed into an equivalent problem involving binary numbers, which are often well-covered and easier to think about.
+A surprisingly large variety of problems in combinatorics can be transformed into an equivalent problem involving binary numbers, which are usually easier to think about.

-To generate variations, we can break up the process of producing a variation into two steps, or choices, and then convert these choices and the process of making them into an equivalent problem in terms of binary numbers.
+To generate variations, we can break up the process of producing a variation into two steps, or choices, and then convert these choices (and the process of making them) into an equivalent problem in terms of binary numbers.

-For example, if we think about the first step of creating variations of a DNA string, the first choice we make is which codons to edit.

-Consider the case of an input string of DNA "AAAAA" and
-$d = 1$.
-Then we can use a binary number as a "mask" to indicate which codon we will edit.
-For example, if we pick the first codon, that is reprsented by the binary number `10000`.
-Then the task of selecting a codon to edit becomes the task of generating 5-digit binary numbers with only one 1:
+We can decompose the cration of a DNA string variation into the first step of choosing which codons (indices) to edit, and the second step of cycling through every possible codon (ATGC) at the selected indices.

+To translate this into an equivalent binary number problem, consider the input string of DNA "AAAAA" and let the Hamming distance that we are considering be $d = 1$.
+Then we can code each index with a 0 (not chosen) or a 1 (chosen) and turn the problem into cycling throgh all binary numbers with 1 bit:

 ```plain
 00001